 Hughes Equipment and Services Agreement.
 In February 2019, we and HNS entered into an agreement pursuant to which HNS will provide us with HughesNet Service and HughesNet equipment for the transmission of certain data related to our 5G Network Deployment.
-This agreement has an initial term of five years with automatic renewal for successive one-year terms unless terminated by DISH Network with at least 180 days' written notice to us or by us with at least 365 days' written notice to DISH Network.
+This agreement has an initial term of five years with automatic renewal for successive one-year terms unless terminated by DISH Network with at least 180 days' written notice to HNS or by HNS with at least 365 days' written notice to DISH Network.

-"General and administrative expenses"
+"Selling, general and administrative expenses"

-During the three months ended June 30, 2020 and 2019, we incurred \$3 million and \$6 million, respectively, for general and administrative expenses for services provided to us by EchoStar.
-During the six months ended June 30, 2020 and 2019, we incurred \$7 million and \$11 million, respectively, for general and administrative expenses for services provided to us by EchoStar.
-These amounts are recorded in "General and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the three months ended June 30, 2021 and 2020, we incurred \$9 million and \$3 million, respectively, for selling, general and administrative expenses for services provided to us by EchoStar.
+During the six months ended June 30, 2021 and 2020, we incurred \$12 million and \$7 million, respectively, for selling, general and administrative expenses for services provided to us by EchoStar.
+These amounts are recorded in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.

 Real Estate Lease Agreements.
 We have entered into lease agreements pursuant to which we lease certain real estate from EchoStar.
-The rent on a per square foot basis for each of the leases is comparable to per square foot rental rates of similar commercial property in the same geographic area, and EchoStar is responsible for its portion of the taxes, insurance, utilities and maintenance of the premises.
+The rent on a per square foot basis for each of the leases is comparable to per square foot rental rates of similar commercial property in the same geographic area, and we are responsible for our portion of the taxes, insurance, utilities and maintenance of the premises.
 The term of each lease is set forth below: